 Still a distinction between reason and faith is a distinction within theology.
-It pertains to the theologian's delimitation of his own field and to the elaboration of his own methodology.
+It pertains to the theologian's delimitation of his own field and to the elaborization of his own methodology.
 But it possesses implications outside the theological domain.
-Its meaning is not confined to the erection of distinct and subordinate departments of philosophy and science within theological schools and for the futherance of theological purposes.
-For once reason is acknowledged to be distinct from faith, there is issued an invitation to reason to grow in consciousness of its native power, to claim its proper field of inquiry, to work out its departments of investigation, to determine its own methods, to operate on the basis of its own principles and precepts.
-Such was the underlying significance of the discovery of Aristotle by the medieval age of faith.
-Such too was the open significance of Renaissance humanism, Penaissance philosophy, and Renaissance science.
+Its meaning is not confined to the erection pathim theological schools of Astrict and subordinate depertments of philosophy and of science.
+Rather it is an invitation to human reason to grow in/constiousness/of native/poyerto verk out the proper proceedings and motobods, 50 perate of distinct and subordinate departments of philosophy and science within theological schools and for the furtherance of theological purposes.
+For once reason is acknowledged to be distinct from faith, there is issued am invitation to reason to grow in consciousness of its native power, to claim its proper field of inquiry, to work out its departments of its own investigation, to determine brock, methods, to operate on the basis of its own principles and precents.
+Such was the underlying significance of the medieval discovery of the medieval of the discovery of Aristotle by the medieval age of faith.
+Such too was the open significance of Renaissance humanism, Renaissance philosophy, and Renaissance science.

-In Decartes, one finds the problem of philosophic method explicitly envisaged and vigorously explored.
-But if he could take for granted the legitimacy of pursuing philosophy without bringing his religious faith to bear directly on the issue, he was completely innocent of the notion that science could be pursued with a similar independence of philosophy.
-For him it was plain that one man had one mind and to his synthetic grasp it seemed simpler to master the whole of human knowledge than to disentangle one part from the rest and attempt to learn it thoroughly.
+In Descartes one finds the problem of philosophic method explicitly envisaged and vigorously explored.
+But if he down could take for granted the legitimacy of pursuing philosophy without bringing his religious faith to bear directly on the issue, he was completely innocent of the notion that science could be pursued with a similar independence of philosophy.
+For him it was plain that one man had one mind t and to his synthetic grasp it seemed simpler to master the whole of human knowledge than to disentangle one part from the rest and attempt to learn it thoroughly.
 So, as he deduced the existence of God from the initial certitude of his Cogito, he also deduced the conservation of momentum from the immutability of God.
-Clearly the distinction between reason and faith had to be followed by a distinction between science and philosophy.
-As the eleventh century brilliance of an Anselm had been mistaken in offering necessary reasons for the mysteries of faith, so the seventeenth century brilliance of Descartes was mistaken in offering philosophic reasons for a theory of mechanics.
-Yet as theology had been able to work out its method only by distinguishing itself from philosophy and thereby generating a challenge to its pre-eminence, so philosophy could not formulate its nature and method without distinguishing itself from science and thereby calling forth a challenge to its ambition to rule.
+Clearly the distinction between reason and faith had to be followed by a distinction between science and philosophy. had been As the eleventh century brilliance of an Anselm, was, mistaken 1114 in offering necessary reasons for the 1 mysteries of faith, so the seventeenth century brilliance of Descartes was mistaken in offering philosophic reasons for the theory of mechanics.
+As, theology had the been able to work out its method only by distinguishing itself from philosophy and thereby generating a challenge to its pre-eminence, so philosophy could not formulate its nature and method without distinguishing itself from science and thereby calling forth a challenge to its ambition to rule.
 And as the challenge to theology emphasized the distinct existence of philosophy, so the challenge to philosophy emphasized the distinct existence of science.